 Fill the reagent syringe with 30 mL ethene (1.2 mmol) and 30 mL hydrogen (1.2 mmol.)
 Connect the reagent and receiver syringes to the catalyst tube as shown in the Figure.
 Pass about 10 mL of gas mixture through the catalyst tube to purge it of air.
 Remove the receiver, discharge the air and then reconnect as quickly as possible in order to minimize H2-loss.
-Heat the catalyst tube evenly on all sides for about 30 seconds, then slowly pass about half of the C2H4/H2 reagent gas mixture through the catalyst tube over the course of about 30 seconds.
+Heat the catalyst tube evenly on all sides for about 30 seconds, then slowly pass about half of the C_2H_4/H_2 reagent gas mixture through the catalyst tube over the course of about 30 seconds.
 The volume of gases collected in the receiver syringe should be less than the volume decrease in the reagent syringe; 2 mol gaseous reactants become 1 mol of gaseous products if the reaction efficiency is 100%.
 In our experience, these experimental conditions cause hydrogenation with about 50% efficiency.
-Nearly complete hydrogen (60 mL) prior to passing the mixture through the catalyst tube.
+Nearly complete hydrogenation can be achieved by activating the catalyst tube in a gentle flame with pure hydrogen (60 mL) prior to passing the mixture through the catalyst tube.
 After half of the gas mixture has been passed through the catalyst tube, remove the heat.
-Remove both syringes and cap them with Latex syringe caps.
+Remove both syringes and cap them with syringe caps.
 Label the syringes.

-The Bromine-water test for C2H4 should confirm that there is less ethene in the product syringe than in the reactant syringe.
+The Bromine-water test for C_2H_4 should confirm that there is less ethene in the product syringe than in the reactant syringe.
 Gas chromatography allows for a quantitative estimation of the extent of hydrogenation.
 See Part Three for details.